All Products

 Redistribution

-If an execution plan contains the redistribution operator, no distribution key is configured for the table, or the distribution key setting is invalid.
-As a result, data is shuffled among multiple shards during the query.
+• JOIN, COUNT DISTINCT (a JOIN method), and GROUP BY clauses: If no distribution key is configured for the table or the distribution key setting is invalid, data is shuffled among multiple shards during the query.
 If redistribution occurs when you join multiple tables, the local join feature is not used.
 As a result, the query performance is poor.

 a int not null,